Dushmun: Plot

 Surmounting many obstacles, Surjit is able to arrange the marriage of Kamla with her childhood sweetheart.
 With the help of a benevolent police force and the Judge, he is also able to thwart the many attempts of the landlord to seize the family's land, and that of other villagers who have mortgaged their land with the same landlord.
 Malti however, is unable to forgive Surjit for having killed her husband.

 Things take a dramatic turn for the worse when Surjit is framed and arrested for the accidental death of Phoolmati's drunk grandfather.
 At the same time, the landlord covertly sets the harvest, produced by Surjit and other villagers, on fire.
 He then has Phoolmati kidnapped, primarily to punish Surjit.
 Malti, who has been working in one of the landlord's saw mills thinking he is an honourable man, witnesses his misdeeds, and finally realizes her mistake.
 She is able to rescue Phoolmati, but gets trapped by the landlord instead, who attempts to rape her.
 Meanwhile, Surjit stages an escape from his holding cell and with the help of Phoolmati, is able to come to Malti's rescue in the nick of time.
-He confronts the landlord and violently assaults him as payback.
+He confronts the landlord and violently assaults him.
 The police show up and arrest the landlord for his role in defrauding the villagers and destroying their harvest.

 Ram Din's family finally accept Surjit as one of their own, and arrange his marriage to Phoolmati.
 In a final twist though, his two years' imprisonment is complete, and the Police arrive to escort him back to town.
 He pleads with the Judge to let him serve a life sentence, and the Judge smiles, vindicated that his experiment has been successful.